- Great ride quality

 The third-row seat is pretty cramped for adults, but it's more than adequate for children, who can climb into the narrow space created when you flip the middle row forward via an easy lever.

-It's absolutely no exaggeration to call the Ford Explorer one of the safest models on the road.
+The Ford Explorer is absolutely one of the safest vehicles on the road today.

 Every Explorer comes with great outward visibility, thanks to a high seating position, except to the rear quarters where thick C-pillars create a rather large blind spot.
 Bluetooth hands-free connectivity is standard, as is a rearview camera.
 And MyKey lets parents set volume and speed controls for kids who may borrow the Explorer.